Ward³

 +30 to +60 pts of detection under adversarial pressure.

-Evaluated on held-out traffic and on out-of-distribution networks (log formats, attack families, and IoT botnets never seen during training).
-Adversarial robustness measured under gradient-based evasion.
+Measured on held-out traffic and out-of-distribution networks: log formats, attack families, and IoT botnets never seen during training.
+Adversarial robustness is measured under gradient-based evasion.

 0.998